Ayush7614/Ayush7614/README.md

 **More Projects Coming Soon.
 Some of my Freelancing projects under process coming soon** **Tab  tak ke liye Happy Coding**

 ### My Experiences 🙌

+- Open Source Maintainer at Codeflow Organization and MetaVASP.

+- Working as Freelancer at Upwork and Previously intern at OneGo Lab and FTS.

+- Project Admin at **PSOC`21** , **HSSOC`21**

 - Admin at [DevIncept Contributor Program](https://devincept.tech/join-us.html).
 DevIncept Contributor Program is an Open-Source program to bring students into the world of open source development.
 There is no restriction in technology, framework or language.
 I am working as project admin.
 My 5 projects are selected for program guiding 500+ students and 20+ mentors from all over region about git, github and open source and how they contributed to my projects and others projects [Bundli-Frontend](https://github.com/Ayush7614/Bundli-Frontend).[Daily-Coding-DS-ALGO-Practice](https://github.com/Ayush7614/Daily-Coding-DS-ALGO-Practice) and projects is Instatags, Botter and open source milap.

 - Admin at Let's Grow More Summer of Code 2021 is an Open-Source program to bring students into the world of open source development.
 There is no restriction in technology, framework or language.
 I am working as project admin.
 My 1 projects are selected for program guiding 1000+ students and 10+ mentors from all over region about git, github and open source and how they contributed to my projects and others projects [Daily-Coding-DS-ALGO-Practice](https://github.com/Ayush7614/Daily-Coding-DS-ALGO-Practice)